London art exchange lets collectors buy shares of a Banksy

 A buyer who acquires one quarter of piece’s shares can take it home for three months, or one quarter of a year.

-Many in the young, artsy crowd liked the idea of being able to actually own works of fine art, but some viewed it as a step toward ‘commoditization’ of culture.
+Many in the young, artsy crowd liked the idea of being able to actually own works of fine art, but some viewed it as a step toward ‘commoditisation’ of culture.

-“I like the idea, I like that artists are being recognized... but it does feed into this consumerism,” said Azziza Tillock, a 28-year-old Londoner who works in catering.
+“I like the idea, I like that artists are being recognised... but it does feed into this consumerism,” said Azziza Tillock, a 28-year-old Londoner who works in catering.

 The global art market totaled $65.9 billion last year, an increase of 8 percent and the highest level since 2007, according to a report by the European Fine Art Foundation.